yashdonaldo/yashdonaldo/README.md

 - 🌱 I’m currently learning **React, Java, etc.**

-- 👨‍💻 All of my projects are available at [My GitHub Account or Any Social media account](My GitHub Account or Any Social media account)
+- 👨‍💻 All of my projects are available on My GitHub Account or Any Social media account

-- 📝 I regularly write articles on [My Socal Media Account](My Socal Media Account)
+- 📝 I regularly write articles on My social media Account
 - 💬 Ask me **if you feel any problem**

 - 📫 How to reach me **yashdonaldo@gmail.com**